 CBD has begun leading the fight alongside the new generation on the ailments that continually plague them.
-The dependence on prescription drugs has weaned as more and more people are starting to learn of its long list of side effects.
-With the new generation patients paving way, it is expected that those more aged are also likely to hop on to the hype train, albeit slow.
+The dependence on prescription drugs has waned as more and more people are starting to learn of its long list of side effects.
+With the new generation patients paving the way, it is expected that those more aged are also likely to hop on to the hype train, albeit slow.

 With the long list of CBD benefits including everything from arthritis and osteoporosis to even suppressing side effects during chemotherapy, there is a small list of CBD side effects as well.
-While most of the side effects are not a cause for concern like nausea and drowsiness; one of the more alarming ones are the effects on the other medications…
+While most of the side effects are not a cause for concern like nausea and drowsiness; one of the more alarming ones is the effects on the other medications…

 This sought after ingredient is one of the many, you would find when extracting a marijuana plant.
 These are all grouped under the head of “cannabinoids”.
 THC, terpenes, flavonoids, myrcenes are all part of this group.

 CBD or cannabidiol is a strong relaxant that is therapeutic and puts you in a state of calmness.
 The miracle drug is used as pain relief and as an anti-inflammatory.
 Unlike the picture painted in the minds of many uninformed, CBD has to do nothing with intoxication.

 The feeling of euphoria you experience when you roll and smoke a joint is because of a compound called THC, or tetrahydrocannabinol.
 This is a strong psychoactive substance although it does have some weak therapeutic properties attached to its name.

 One of the things a doctor does before prescribing new medicines is to ask you what you are taking presently.
 The reason?
 To ensure that a chemical reaction doesn’t take place in your body.
 To understand the weight of the problem, let us look at the way in which the body breaks down or metabolizes nutrients and toxins in the body.